top of page

 2011 I created in collaboration with Phil - our cabaret burlesque work In Flagrante - which has successfully toured NZ and abroad - with invited performances at the Edinburgh Fringe and The Seychelles in 2013.

-2012 Horses Burlesque short film (director Peter Salmon) grew out out of our In Flagrante programme.
+2012 Horses Burlesque short film (director Peter Salmon) grew out of our In Flagrante work.

 2014 I began teaching Adult Ballet at TAPAC and continue to do this now…